coderaryanjain/Todo_App/Todo_App/README.md

 - **Reorder Tasks**: Use Edit mode to drag and rearrange your tasks in preferred order

 ### Visual Features
+- **Dark Mode Support**: Toggle between light and dark themes with a dedicated button
+  - 🌙 Moon icon (blue) in light mode - tap to switch to dark mode
+  - ☀️ Sun icon (yellow) in dark mode - tap to switch to light mode
+  - Theme preference persists between app sessions
 - **Completion Indicators**:
   - ✅ Green checkmark circle for completed tasks
   - ⭕ Red empty circle for pending tasks